-As noted above, miners that are successful in adding a block to the Blockchain are automatically awarded a fixed number of bitcoins for their effort.
+As noted above, miners that are successful in adding a block to the Blockchain are automatically awarded bitcoins for their effort.
 Given the increasing difficulty of the target established by the Bitcoin Network, current miners are required to invest in expensive mining devices with adequate processing power to hash at a competitive rate.
 The first wave of mining devices used central processing units (CPUs) used in standard home computers.
 Miners soon discovered that graphic processing units (GPUs) provided them with more processing power and the second wave of miners entered the Bitcoin Network.
 Today, the Bitcoin Network is well into a third wave of mining devices which consist of mining computers that are designed solely for mining purposes.
-Such devices include ASIC (application-specific integrated circuit) machines built specifically for bitcoin mining by specialized companies like Cointera and HashFast.
+Such devices include ASIC (application-specific integrated circuit) machines built specifically for bitcoin mining by specialized companies like Bitman Technologies and KnC Miner.
 These new computers are significantly more expensive than standard home computers.
 Miners also incur substantial electricity costs in order to continuously power and cool their devices while solving for a new block.

-Blockchain decreases over time and the production (and reward) of bitcoins will eventually cease.
+The Bitcoin Network is designed in such a way that the reward for adding new blocks to the Blockchain decreases over time and the production (and reward) of bitcoins will eventually cease.
 Once such incentive mechanism ceases to be profitable, miners will only have transaction fees to incentivize them and as a result, it is expected that miners will need to be better compensated with higher transaction fees to ensure that there is adequate incentive for them to continue mining.